Romantic Wedding in Connecticut

 You will each have to provide some basic information on your marriage license application, such as your full name, place and date of birth, current mailing address, years of education, mother’s and father’s names and places of birth.
 (Not knowing specific information about a parent will not prevent you from getting your marriage license.)

-You each will state on your marriage license application the number of times that you have previously been married, if any.
+You each will state on your marriage license application the number of this marriage (1 if this is your first marriage, 2 if the second, etc.).
 If one or both of you has been married before, you will not need proof that you are divorced or that your former spouse has died.

 Each of you will take an oath that the information that you have provided on your application is true.